Brand development that increases sales velocity, guaranteed.

 LEGO’s rebranding effort is a compelling example of how a company can expand its reach without completely overhauling its visual identity.
 While the brand name, logo, and color palette remained the same, the company recognized the need to connect with a broader audience and establish its relevance in the digital age.

-LEGO implemented a new brand identity and guidelines emphasizing digital channels to engage with kids and parents to achieve this.
+LEGO implemented a new brand identity and guidelines that emphasized digital channels to engage with kids and parents, aiming to achieve this.
 The company created LEGO movies, games, television shows, and unique toys for adults, recognizing that people of all ages enjoy building things.

 The rebranding effort paid off, with sales skyrocketing and the company even creating specialist digital channels to connect with customers interested in franchises like Star Wars and Harry Potter.
 LEGO’s success demonstrates the importance of recognizing and adapting to changing customer needs and preferences, even without a complete rebrand.